 Our chaplains contact priests from St. Thomas Aquinas Church, the local Catholic parish serving UVA.
 The priests respond readily and are available for emergencies.
 Note that, according to Roman Catholic belief, the Sacrament of the Sick should be offered before death, so we encourage families to make requests before the death, if at all possible.

-Q: Why isn't there a Bible in my patient's room?
+Why isn't there a Bible in my room?

 We provide baptisms, especially in extreme situations.
 However, it's preferable that your own clergy conduct such services.
-If necessary, we'll help you contact your clergy member to make arrangements for a baptism at the Health System.
+If necessary, we'll help you contact your clergy member to make arrangements for a baptism at the hospital.